 Director: Ridley Scott

 ''In Space no one can hear you scream.''
 Although technically not correct, that tagline for Ridley Scott's old-dark-house-in-space thriller is spot on.
-After all, the first half of the film is like a noose that slowly tightens around its audience's neck.
+After all, the first half of Alien is like a noose that slowly tightens around its audience's neck.
 When the jack-in-the-box shock finally does come in all of its chest-bursting glory, it's a giddy, gruesome catharsis.
 And the best part is, the good stuff is just getting started.

 10. Rosemary's Baby (1968)